t-karasova/grs-samples-python/search/tutorials/retail_api_boosting_python_v2.md

 python product/create_gcs_bucket.py
 ```

-Now you can see the bucket is created in the [Cloud Storage](pantheon.corp.google.com/storage/browser), and the file is uploaded.
+Now you can see the bucket is created in the [Cloud Storage](pantheon.corp.google.com/storage/browser), and the files are uploaded.

 ### Import products to the Retail Catalog